CloudLabsAI-Azure/Microsoft-Nerdio-Training-Lab/Hands-on lab/06-scripted-actions-and-reimage.md

 ## Overview

+Scripted Actions are a library of PowerShell scripts that can be run in either Azure or AVD Virtual Machines as another step for various tasks performed by Nerdio Manager for MSP.
+Desktop Auto-scaling feature helps users optimize their costs by paying only for the Nerdio resources used.
+Desktop auto-scaling takes advantage of the elasticity of cloud-hosted environments to increase or decrease resources as per individual requirements.

 ## Exercise 1: Enable Scripted Actions

+In this exercise, We'll will enable scripted actions to install Microsoft Office 365.

 1. From the NMM portal, Click on the **Nerdio icon** from left top bottom to go back to home page.